Precision Light Yield and Crosstalk Characterization for the SuperFGD scintillator cubes: Position-Dependent Optical Crosstalk Between Cubes

 To explore how crosstalk depends on the track position within the cube, we constructed two-dimensional crosstalk maps for each pair of neighboring cubes.
 For each 0.5~mm bin in $(X,Y)$ coordinates, we selected events where the pion track passed through the cube and measured the signal in the corresponding adjacent cube.
 Crosstalk was computed as in Equation~\ref{eq:xtalk}, and the mean value from the distribution was used as the representative value for that bin.

 This averaging approach suppresses statistical fluctuations and reveals systematic trends in light leakage.
-All maps are shown in the coordinate system of the neighboring cube, while the main cube (crossing pion track) is positioned accordingly to the left, right, up or down.
+All maps are shown in the coordinate system of the main cube (crossing pion track), while the neighboring cube is positioned accordingly to the left, right, up or down.